rishiraj88/JavaCoreSnippets/README.md

 </pre>

 ## Java 17 API
 New features available in Java SE 17.
 These are the features added to JLS in the versions later to Java SE 17.
-Most frequently used features will be listed here. //TDOO
+Most frequently used features are listed below:
+- restore always-Strict floating-point semantics
+- enhanced pseudo-random number generators
+- new macOS rendering pipeline
+- macOS/AArch64 port
+- deprecate the Applet API for removal
+- strongly encapsulate JDK internals
+- pattern matching for switch (preview)
+- remove RMI activation
+- sealed classes
+- remove the experimental AOT and JIT compilers
+- deprecate the Security Manager for removal
+- Foreign Function and Memory API (incubator)
+- Vector API (second incubator)
+- context-specific deserialization filters

 //TODO
 To insert the screenshots into README for quick illustration.
 Screenshots are already in `assets` directory.